aantipov/alexeime/blog/a-year-as-staff-frontend-engineer/index.md

 head:
   - - meta
     - name: description
       content: "What does it mean to be a Staff Frontend Engineer?
 My thoughts after a year of working as a Staff Frontend Engineer.
 What I liked and didn't like.
-The lessons."
+The lessons I learned."
   - - meta
     - property: og:description
       content: "What does it mean to be a Staff Frontend Engineer?
 My thoughts after a year of working as a Staff Frontend Engineer.
 What I liked and didn't like.
-The lessons."
+The lessons I learned."
   - - meta
     - name: twitter:description
       content: "What does it mean to be a Staff Frontend Engineer?
 My thoughts after a year of working as a Staff Frontend Engineer.
 What I liked and didn't like.
-The lessons."
+The lessons I learned."
   - - meta
     - property: og:image
       content: "https://alexei.me/twitter/staff-engineer.png"